EskiMojo14/safeway/README.md

 # safe-storage

-A type safe wrapper for string storage APIs like `localStorage` and `sessionStorage`, using [Standard Schema](https://standardschema.dev/#what-schema-libraries-implement-the-spec) for validation.
-Includes serialisation and deserialisation methods for non-string values.
+A type-safe serialisation and validation wrapper for string storage APIs like `localStorage` and `sessionStorage`, using [Standard Schema](https://standardschema.dev/#what-schema-libraries-implement-the-spec) for validation.

 ## Installation